 Once you have signed in and defined your app settings you are now ready to create your dictations.
 Creating dictations in the SpeechLive app is intuitive, as outlined in this article: Create a new dictation.
 There are also articles which outline how to fast forward and rewind your dictation: Rewind and Fast forward and insert, overwrite and append your recording: Insert, Overwrite, Append.

 You can create a standard audio recording using the SpeechLive App, but it is also possible to utilise the app to create front end (real-time) Speech to Text Dictations; whereby the text appears on your phone.
 This can then be sent to your Support staff along with the audio file for processing.
-To utilise this feature, it is explained in detail here: Speech to text.
+To utilise this feature, it is explained in detail here: Speech recognition.

 Having created and amended your dictation it is also possible to update the dictation properties and meta data along with the priority of the file.
 This is outlined here: Change dictation properties.